Bruno-Amat/Bruno-Amat.github.io/_pages/publications.md

 ## Liberating Skies: Unraveling Firms' Preferences in Brazilian Airport Concession Auctions

 ## Roads to Development: Unraveling the Impact of Diverse Concession Models on City Growth

-## Machine Learning Meets Antitrust: Investigating the Impacts of DOJ Decision Rule Modifications on Consumer Welfare during the Pandemic